Joao-Peterson/c_doc/README.md

 List are objects and arrays, both are basically the same expect that arrays have typechecking, making for correctness.
 Also, arrays have anonymous members, although we can name then.

-They should have a espace sequence at the end, denoted by *";"*, so the argument list know where to stop parsing.
+They should have a escape sequence at the end, denoted by *";"*, so the argument list know where to stop parsing.

 They can also be defined empty.